Gaining funding for a small business takes a strategic approach, so it's time to get organised.

 Get involved with your business community, whether it be local or industry based, and learn from your fellow entrepreneurs.
 Because shared knowledge really is key!
 It’s highly unlikely that you’ll be the first business in your network looking to secure additional funding and many others will have been in your position before.

-Ask for as much advice as possible and learn from others’ experience: which providers worked for them and which didn’t; what key questions should you be asking your suppliers; and who caters best for your business type.
+Ask for as much advice as possible and learn from others’ experience: which providers worked for them and which didn’t; how do franchises work and are they an option for you; what key questions should you be asking your suppliers; and who caters best for your business type.
 This insight will be incredibly valuable when reaching out for funding.

 Your Credit Score